 On October 16, 2018, we completed an offering of \$150.0 million aggregate principal amount of the Notes.
 In addition, on October 26, 2018, we issued an additional \$22.5 million aggregate principal amount of the Notes pursuant to the full exercise of the option to purchase additional Notes granted to the initial purchasers in the offering.
 The Notes were sold in a private offering to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
-In accordance with accounting guidance in effect at the time of the offering, for debt with conversion and other options, we separately accounted for the liability component ("Liability Component") and the embedded conversion option ("Equity Component") of the Notes by allocating the proceeds between the Liability Component and the Equity Component, due to our ability to settle the Notes in cash, shares of our common stock or a combination of cash and shares of our common stock, at our option.
-In connection with the issuance of the Notes, we incurred approximately \$5.6 million of debt issuance costs, which primarily consisted of underwriting, legal and other professional fees, and allocated these costs between the Liability Component and the Equity Component based on the allocation of the proceeds.
-Of the total debt issuance costs, \$2.2 million was allocated to the Equity Component and recorded as a reduction to additional paid-in capital and \$3.4 million was allocated to the Liability Component and recorded as a reduction of the Notes.
-The portion allocated to the Liability Component is amortized to interest expense using the effective interest method over seven years.
+In connection with the issuance of the Notes, we incurred approximately \$5.6 million of debt issuance costs, which primarily consisted of underwriting, legal and other professional fees.
+Debt issuance costs are being amortized to interest expense using the effective interest method over seven years.